 University of Delaware.
 Library.
 Forging a Collection : The Frank W. Tober Collection on Literary Forgery : catalog of an exhibition, August 19, 1999-December 15, 1999Newark, Del. : Special Collections, Hugh M. Morris Library, University of Delaware Library, 1999.

-Correspondence written by Thomas J. Wise, including letters written on his behalf by Louise Wise, his wife, and a few letters authored by Louise.
+Comprises incoming and outgoing correspondence of Thomas J. Wise, including letters written on his behalf by Louise Wise, his wife, and a few letters authored by Louise.
 The letters originate from Hampstead unless otherwise noted, and the subseries is organized by individual correspondent.

 Allington, Cyril Argentine, Dean , 1931 November 8 [Box 1 F1]